bennich-uniform/mesh-tutorials/README.md

 ## Setup (StackBlitz)

+1. In Uniform, create a new project.

+1. Create a new API key with access to Canvas.

 1. Open [StackBlitz](https://stackblitz.com/github/adamconn/mesh-tutorials?file=apps%2Fdemo-monsterpedia%2F.env)

 1. After you open StackBlitz you will see an error in the terminal that environment variables are not set.
 You must set the variables in `apps\demo-monsterpedia\.env`.